andrewschechter/GroupMe-Enhancer/README.md

 ### Description

-Chrome Extension that gives GroupMe users some neat extra features and enhancements.
+GroupMe++ is a Chrome Extension that gives GroupMe users a couple of extra features and enhancements.

 ### Features

 - Ability to blur media from unwanted eyes until hovered over with the mouse.
 - A GroupMe Wide Dark Theme.
-- A Universal AdBlocker cause why not.

 ### Installing